Attorney Danielle Hawkes

 Danielle frequently speaks regarding LGBT rights and legal strategies.
 In 2015 she spoke in front of approximately 200 Utah judges giving a legal update on LGBT issues at the Utah Judicial Institute.
+She was asked to return and give a similar talk to the Utah Justice Court Judges at their conference in 2017.
+In 2017 she was ranked as the top 10 under 40 in Utah by the National Academy of Family Law Attorneys.
 In 2016 she was named to Utah’s Legal Elite by Utah Business Magazine as well as a Mountain States Rising Star by Super Lawyers Magazine in 2016 and 2017.
 Danielle currently serves as the vice-president of the board of directors for the ACLU of Utah and she is also a member of the Family Law Executive Committee of the Utah State Bar.

 After graduating from law school Danielle served a one-year fellowship in Washington DC with Georgetown Law and the Law Students for Reproductive Justice working in women’s and immigrants’ rights with the National Latina Institute for Reproductive Health.